-Self-driving cars planned by the automakers or enterprises like Google could one day counter slumping demand from younger customers by tapping the fastest-growing demographic in the world’s largest vehicle markets: the elderly.
+Autonomous cars envisioned by the automakers or others like Google could, in the foreseeable future, counter dwindling demand from young buyers by reaching the fastest-growing demographic in the world’s largest vehicle markets: the elderly.

-With as many as 90% of traffic accidents caused by human error, a key benefit of the technology is boosting safety, executives from automakers including General Motors and Toyota said at an industry conference in Tokyo last week.
+A horrifying statistic depicts that as many as 90% of traffic accidents are because of human error, so a huge benefit of the technology is safety augmentation, according to executives from automakers including General Motors and Toyota that were present at an industry conference in Tokyo last week.

-“Seniors are often regarded as the victims of traffic accidents, Moritaka Yoshida, managing officer and chief safety technology officer at Toyota, said this month as the company announced plans for automated-driving systems. ‘‘However, recently an increasing number of accidents are caused by senior drivers.’’
+“Seniors are often regarded as the victims of traffic accidents’’, said Moritaka Yoshida, managing officer and chief safety technology officer at Toyota. ‘‘However, recently an increasing number of accidents are caused by senior drivers.’’

-Japan, the world’s fastest-aging major economy and the third-largest car market, is at the forefront of the accident trend: of the 4,411 people who died on the road in the country last year, more than half, or 2,264, were 65 or older, according to data from the National Police Agency.
+Japan, which is the world’s fastest-aging major economy and the third-largest car market, is high in this trend: of the 4,411 people who died on the roads in the country last year, more than 50%, or 2,264, were aged 65 or more, show figures from the National Police Agency.

 ”Driver-assistance and autonomous-driving technologies will definitely help stimulate demand among the elderly by assuring them driving can be very safe,’’ said Zhou Lei, a senior manager and auto-industry consultant at Deloitte Tohmatsu Consulting Co. in Tokyo.
 ‘What’s happening in Japan will also occur in the U.S. and especially emerging countries like China, and the demand will be huge.’’

-‘‘Autonomous driving could be very helpful to people who have physical challenges, or the elderly,” Mitsuhiko Yamashita, executive vice president of Nissan, said at last week’s World Congress on Intelligent Transport Systems in Tokyo.
+‘‘Autonomous driving could be very helpful to people who have physical challenges, or the elderly,” adds Mitsuhiko Yamashita, executive vice president of Nissan.